guyaevans/guyevans.github.io/content/posts/2023-03-27_backups-with-restic/index.en.md

 title: Backups with Restic
 date: 2023-03-27T17:14:38.050Z
 featuredImage: immo-wegmann-htsvneqf5fg-unsplash.jpg
+tags:
+ - backups
+ - restic
+ - self-hosted
+summary: After lucking out and not loosing any of my data saved to my nextcloud after the OVH fire.
+I started searching for a decent backup solution and found Restic, lets take a look at how it works.
 ---
-After lucking out and not loosing any of my data saved to my nextcloud after the OVH fire in Strasbourg.
-I did however loose the VPS that hosted the website for [www.evansmedia.fr](https://www.evansediafr)
+After lucking out and not loosing any of my data saved to my nextcloud after the OVH fire[^ovhfire] :fire: in Strasbourg.
+I did however loose the VPS that hosted the website for [www.evansmedia.fr](https://www.evansedia.fr)

+[^ovhfire]: *10 March 2021* - Millions of websites offline after fire at French cloud services firm - [Reuters](https://www.reuters.com/article/us-france-ovh-fire-idUSKBN2B20NU)

 > The shoemaker always wears the worst shoes, right?
+>
+> {{<figure src="/img/this-is-fine.webp">}}

-Since then I may have become a bit paranoid about backups, especially for anything stored in my Nextcloud which hold just about anything to do with my personal life, including photos of our recent newborn.
+I may have become a bit paranoid about backups, especially for anything stored in my Nextcloud which hold just about anything to do with my personal life, including photos of our recent newborn.

 ## The 3-2-1 Rule
 I decided to base my backup strategy on the 3-2-1 rule (and you should too)

->The idea that a minimal backup solution should include three copies of the data, including two local copies and one remote copy.
+The idea that a minimal backup solution should include three copies of the data, including two copies on different media and one remote (offsite) copy.

-So that means I need: Two local backups at home (althougth the virtual machine I'm backing up is offsite) and one backup that is remote.
+ {{<figure src="./3-2-1-Backup-Rule.png">}}

 ### Local Backups

 *(We are pretending that we are backing up a local server here but the Virtual Machine I'm backing up is actually hosted in a DC so I'm backing it up locally at home)*

-To perform my backups I am using two tools, Proxmox Backup Server^pbs which is a backup appliance built by the folks that build proxmox; and Restic, a modern app that backups files to loads of different services.
-Today we will be focusing on a single backup with Restic.
+To perform my backups I am using two tools, Proxmox Backup Server[^pbs] which is a backup appliance built by the folks that build proxmox; and Restic, a modern app that backups files to loads of different services.
+Today we will be focusing on a single backup tier with Restic.

+[^pbs]: [Proxmox Backup Server](https://www.proxmox.com/en/proxmox-backup-server) is an enterprise backup solution, for backing up and restoring VMs, containers, and physical hosts.

 ## Restic